pierd/pierd.github.io/_posts/2019-04-11-aldous-huxley-island.md

 ---

 > Vijaya laughed.
-"You seem to imagine we do it for ethical reasons."
+"You seem to imagine we do it for ethical reasons."<br/>
-> "Don't you?"
+> "Don't you?"<br/>
 > "Certainly not.
-I do muscular work, because I have muscles; and if I don't use my muscles I shall become a bad-tempered sitting-addict."
+I do muscular work, because I have muscles; and if I don't use my muscles I shall become a bad-tempered sitting-addict."<br/>
 > "With nothing between the cortex and the buttocks," said Dr. Robert.
 "Or rather with everything - but in a condition of complete unconsciousness and toxic stagnation.
 Western intellectuals are all sitting-addicts.
 That's why most of you are so repulsively unwholesome.
 In the past even a duke had to do a lot of walking, even a moneylender, even a metaphysician.
 And when they weren't using their legs, they were jogging about on horses.
 Whereas now, from the tycoon to this typist, from the logical positivist to the positive thinker, you spend nine tenths of your time on foam rubber.
 Spongy seats for spongy bottoms - at home, in the office, in cars and bars, in planes and trains and buses.
 No moving of legs, no struggles with distance and gravity - just lifts and planes and cards, just foam rubber and an eternity of sitting.
 The life force that used to find an outlet through striped muscle gets turned back on the viscera and nervous system, and slowly destroys them."

 ---